Pylons/pyramid/docs/narr/project.rst

 The ``production.ini`` file is a :term:`PasteDeploy` configuration file with a purpose much like that of ``development.ini``.
-However, it disables the debug toolbar, replacing it with a logger which outputs exception messages to ``stderr`` by default.
+However, it disables the debug toolbar, and filters all log messages except those above the WARN level.
 It also turns off template development options such that templates are not automatically reloaded when changed, and turns off all debugging options.
-It allows you to configure a ``weberror#error_catcher`` section that will cause exceptions to be sent to an email address when they are uncaught.
-You can use this file instead of ``development.ini`` when you put your application into production.
+This file is appropriate to use instead of ``development.ini`` when you put your application into production.

 .. index::
    single: MANIFEST.in